AlignedCookie88/FireClient/README.md

 - Freezing the camera
 - Custom GUIs
 - Three custom keybinds that can be bound to plot commands
+- Showing plot IDs and names in the tab list (separately toggleable)
 - (**DISABLED BY DEFAULT**) Running python on the client (required permission from players)

 ## Required mods